JeffDeCola/my-cheat-sheets/docs/_includes/README.md

 This illustration coming soon.

-## VISUAL OVERVIEW OF CREATING A SERVICE
+## VISUAL OVERVIEW OF CREATING A APP/SERVICE

-Here is my illustration on how various Apps and tools fit together for the goal of creating a service,
+Here is my illustration on how various Apps and tools fit together for the goal of creating a app/service,

 ![IMAGE - Creating Services Environment Overview - IMAGE](pics/Creating-Services-Environment-Overview.jpg)